rylew2/portfolio-rylew/content/project/managers-path.md

 > "It's hard to accept that "new manager" is an entry-level job with no seniority to any front, but that's the best mindset with which to start leading.

 When you're managing people, your team is only as healthy as the individuals.
 There are several important people management tasks like holding regular 1-on-1s, giving feedback on career growth and progression toward goals, and identifying areas for improvement.
-However there are specific actions that can make a management relationship start off:
+However, there are specific actions that can effectively initiate a management relationship:

--   Leave room to get to know the person reporting to you as a human being
+-   Make time to understand the person reporting to you on a personal level
 -   Create a 30/60/90 day plan for development
 -   Try to encourage the report's participation in new hire documentation - a fresh set of eyes can see things from a different perspective than whoever created this type of team documentation
 -   Contracting (as described in 1on1s above) - set expectations and communication style